 There’s no substitute for—or shortcut to—true expertise.
 Even with the wide variety of home remodeling guides and how-to videos out there, the average homeowner just does not have the experience, training, or intuition of a professional contractor.

 One of the major risks associated with DIY remodeling is that you are essentially choosing to hire a non-professional with very little hands-on experience: yourself.
 This can lead to serious issues.
-Here are the four major projects in a bathroom remodel that you should leave to a licensed contractor.
+Here are the four major projects in a bathroom renovation that you should leave to a licensed contractor.

 Demolition or structural changes